newclarity/ExoWP/README.md

 ###Exo's Controller
-The _"C"_ in the MVC architecture refers to [a Controller component](http://stackoverflow.com/questions/1015813/what-goes-into-the-controller-in-mvc) and in Exo the controller is WordPress itself.
+The _"C"_ in the MVC architecture refers to [a Controller component](http://stackoverflow.com/questions/1015813/what-goes-into-the-controller-in-mvc) and in Exo **the controller is WordPress itself**.

-WordPress already routes URLs, handles user permissions, loads _"views" (a.k.a. "template files" in non-augmented WordPress vernacular)_, and WordPress coordinates generating the HTML for the HTTP response given each HTTP request.
+WordPress already routes URLs, handles user permissions, loads _"views" (a.k.a. "template files" in non Exo-augmented WordPress vernacular)_, and WordPress coordinates generating the HTML for each HTTP response given each HTTP request.

 So there's no reason Exo needed to implement it's own controller; WordPress already handles that part just fine.

 ####Exo is Model-View-WordPress
 Exo instead handles the [models, views](http://en.wikipedia.org/wiki/Model–view–controller), [collections](http://en.wikipedia.org/wiki/Collection_(abstract_data_type) and [mixins](http://en.wikipedia.org/wiki/Mixin).
 Because of this, we like to think of Exo as a variant of MVC, a varient we like to call **MVWP**, an initialism for _"Model-View-WordPress."_